UkiMiawz/data-communication/readme.md

 #####What's (bananaly) not implemented:
 1. Auto election on dead master node
-2. Neat logging and exceptions handlind
+2. Neat logging and exceptions handling

 This project will develop random features on testing.
 Just like Sun Zhu once said
 > This is a software project, nothing ever goes according to plan